kevin-ch-day/ScytaleDroid/docs/database/apk_repository_notes.md

   WHERE signer_fingerprint IS NULL AND sha256 IS NOT NULL;
   ```

+## Static-analysis linkages

+Static-analysis reports now embed the `apk_id` (when available) so that
+downstream tooling can join detector output back to repository rows:

+* JSON reports live under `data/static_analysis/reports/<sha256>.json` and
+  include `metadata.apk_id`, `metadata.pipeline_trace`, and
+  `metadata.repro_bundle`.
+* Use the `sha256` (unique) or `apk_id` (preferred) to join repository entries
+  with static-analysis findings when you design dashboards or warehouse models.
+* For drift analysis, pair the `repro_bundle.manifest_digest` between runs to
+  detect changes even when the APK filename remains the same.

 ## Next steps / TODOs

 * Map `package_name` to `android_app_categories` (e.g. via